Thinking Differently about Writing

 - Do I need any other writing program if I use Brave Writer materials?

-- What do I do once I’ve worked through The Writer’s Jungle?
+- What do I do once I’ve worked through Growing Brave Writers?
 Do I go on to some other program or can I keep going with Brave Writer?

-- What’s the difference between the Arrow and The Writer’s Jungle?
+- What’s the difference between the Arrow and Partnership Writing?

 So with all the new visitors and emails flying into my in-box, I thought I’d take a moment to give you another way to think about Brave Writer.

 Brave Writer requires a paradigm shift

 That’s a bigger challenge initially than clicking on “1st grade” and buying the 1st Grade Package.
-But the upside is this: we offer TONS of support (email, phone calls, Facebook group, and more) to ensure that you buy the right products for your particular family.
+But the upside is this: we offer TONS of support (email, phone calls, and the membership community, Brave Learner Home) to ensure that you buy the right products for your particular family.
 Once you enter the world of Brave Writer, we take care of you and your kids.
 You have access to me (Julie Bogart) and my staff.

-The Writer’s Jungle is not a “curriculum” in the sense of schedule, assignments, and grade level.
-It’s both a resource for you, the mother or father who needs to understand how to be a homeschooling parent and writing coach simultaneously without damaging your relationship with your child, as well as a tool with processes and exercises to help you and your children establish a writing process that is tailored to your unique child.
+We teach YOU how to be a homeschooling parent and writing coach simultaneously without damaging your relationship with your child, as well as provide tools with processes and exercises to help you establish a writing process that is tailored to your unique child.

 Can you feel the difference?